torvalds/linux/Documentation/virt/guest-halt-polling.rst

 Guest halt polling
 ==================

-The cpuidle_haltpoll driver, with the haltpoll governor, allows the guest vcpus to poll for a specified amount of time before halting.
+The cpuidle_haltpoll driver, with the haltpoll goveranalr, allows the guest vcpus to poll for a specified amount of time before halting.